KosmoMoustache/FixBookGUI/README.md

 This mod intent to fix [MC-61489](https://bugs.mojang.com/projects/MC/issues/MC-61489)

-Most of the fix come from [mworzala's gist](https://gist.github.com/mworzala/9a8d86803784c9c81aac77d9a7f9fb2b) so credit to them for the fix, I just made it a mod.
+The idea of the fix came from [mworzala's gist](https://gist.github.com/mworzala/9a8d86803784c9c81aac77d9a7f9fb2b) I just made it a mod.
 (They are not involved in the creation of it)

 ### Comparison